Solidarity Collectives: Structure and Areas of Activity

 The Solidarity Collectives have no leader and adhere to a horizontal organisational structure.
 Representatives of the network identify three main areas of their work: military, humanitarian, and media.

 Military work

 From the beginning of the war, the Solidarity Collectives have described supplying anti-authoritarian fighters with everything necessary as their primary task.
 Through donations, the volunteer initiative provides soldiers with body armour, helmets, thermal imagers, drones, and other essential equipment.
 Around one hundred fighters receive regular assistance from SolCol.
 Since June 2024, soldering and assembling drones have become part of the organisation's military activity.

 Humanitarian work

 Humanitarian work was not a core activity at the outset but emerged when the Collectives accumulated a large stock of items that were unnecessary for the military but useful for civilians.
 The network operates at least four warehouses and a fleet of vehicles used to deliver humanitarian aid to frontline areas.
 The Collectives have organised humanitarian convoys to Bucha, Bilohorodka, Kramatorsk, and other cities, delivering aid like medication, clothing, food, sleeping bags, mattresses, gas cylinders, and electronic equipment.

+FPV workshop

+The FPV Workshop is dedicated to creating and providing FPV drones for fighters, enhancing their efficiency and safety on the front lines.
+Solcol does not only supply drones but also organizes skill-sharing to anyone interested in using them to improve their preparedness.
+This is their contribution to the technological support of the Ukrainian resistance, helping fighters in the field operate faster and more safely.